 - 1 teaspoon vanilla extract

-In a large saucepan, over medium heat, mix sugar, butter, and evaporated milk.
+- In a large saucepan over medium heat, mix the sugar, butter, and evaporated milk.

-Bring mixture to a boil, leave on heat until the mixture registers 234°F on a candy thermometer (about 5 minutes), stirring constantly.
+- Bring the mixture to a boil.
+Leave on heat until the mixture registers 234°F on a candy thermometer (about 5 minutes).